BruceWind/Juao/README.md

 When you have a huge amount of memory that needs to be calculated on the Android device, may you think your can't alloc enough memory.

 So I made this library.
-(It is correct that just few people will been the situation.)
+(It is fact that just few people will get in the situation.)

-If you need to do super-large image processing on devices which is lower than Android 8.0, you may need this library.
+If you need to deal with super-large image on devices which is lower than Android 8.0, you may need this library.

-I made an example of a Bitmap cache here.
-The access is really fast.
-In the example, I divided a panoramic image into many images, and then displayed those.
+I made an example of a Bitmap caching in there.
+The accessing is really fast.
+In the example, I divided a panoramic image into many images, and then merged those to display.

-I don't recommend using this Repo to cache bitmaps on devices higher than 8.0, because [bitmap pixel data was already stored in native heap when device higher than 8.0](https://developer.android.google.cn/topic/performance/graphics/manage-memory).
+I don't recommend using this repo to cache bitmaps on devices higher than 8.0, because [bitmap pixel data was already stored in native heap when device higher than 8.0](https://developer.android.google.cn/topic/performance/graphics/manage-memory).

-As your memory caching in **Juao**, both put and pop will be very fast.
+While your memory is caching in Juao, both put and pop will be very fast.

 In addition, I would enable about 40% of the physical RAM.

-Currently,caching for Bitmap, Parcelable, and Serializable were supported by **HugestFastestMemoryCache**.
-It couldn't support other types.
+Currently,caching for Bitmap, Parcelable, and Serializable were supported by **Juao**.
+It capable of supporting other types.

-May I will develop caching byte[] in the future.
+I may develop caching byte[] in the future.

 ## How it work?
 Use [DirectByteBuffer](https://chromium.googlesource.com/android_tools/+/2403/sdk/sources/android-22/java/nio/DirectByteBuffer.java)